 This is a free and open set of course materials released by the Saylor Foundation, an educational charity.
 It is based on the free textbook "Money and Banking" by Robert E. Wright and Vincenzo Quadrini.
 It is divided into six units, with readings and online resources for each.
 There are self-assessment questions with answer guidelines, and an online quiz.
+The Legacy status means that the course is no longer being actively updated and some links may have broken, but users are legally able to adapt the materials or to submit changes.

 Eleven files shared in PDF format as part of the TRUE project.